 The United States and the European Union underlined the importance of well-managed and humane migration and discussed their respective efforts to develop comprehensive and long-lasting migration and asylum policies.
 Humanitarian protection should always be available to those who qualify for it, while unmeritorious claims must be detected quickly (including through information sharing and modern identity management techniques) and prevented from overwhelming our systems or public confidence in them.
 This agenda will require cooperation with third countries of origin, transit and destination, which also have a responsibility to discourage people from enlisting smugglers and traffickers and otherwise putting their lives at risk by taking a dangerous, irregular journey.
 In this context, both sides reaffirmed their interest in expanding the transatlantic dialogue on migration and mobility, with a focus on sharing lessons learned, exploring complementary pathways to migration, addressing the root causes of migration, improving the return and readmission of irregular migrants and enhancing cooperation in combatting migrant smuggling.

 The United States and the European Union welcomed the progress made by the four EU Member States that have not yet been designated to the Visa Waiver Program and reiterated their willingness to pursue ongoing efforts in the context of the tripartite process and bilateral discussions.

 Finally, the United States and the European Union reiterated their support to ensure safe and secure mobility and continued to exchange information on their respective measures towards the gradual resumption of non-essential international travel.
 Both sides committed to reinitiate secure travel between the United States and EU Member States as soon as possible, based on the principles of mutual cooperation, efficient operation of the international travel system and scientific evidence.

-Reaffirming their commitment to advance together towards common solutions in these areas, the United States and the European Union committed to meet again in the second half of 2019 in Washington, D.C.
+Reaffirming their joint commitment to advance together towards common solutions in all these areas, the United States and the European Union agreed to meet again in the second half of 2021 in Washington, D.C.